MoKaif/ProductLandingPage/README.md

 # ProductLandingPage
-A freecodecamo project about a product landing page
+A freecodecamp project about a product landing page